Find or identify heritage sites and explore heritage data sets anywhere in Ireland.

 From its inception, the primary focus of the national TidyTowns Competition has been to encourage communities to improve their local environment and make their area a better place to live, work and visit.
 The competition aspect was an important element in developing friendly rivalry to boost standards across the board.

 The Heritage Council has been involved with the TidyTowns Competition since 1999 and the number of entries has grown considerably each year since.
-During this European Year of Cultural Heritage (EYCH) 2018, the Heritage Council seeks to recognise those who work at community level to nurture, promote and inspire new connections with natural, cultural or built heritage.
+The Heritage Council seeks to recognise those who work at community level to nurture, promote and inspire new connections with natural, cultural or built heritage.

 The project must benefit and promote an aspect of heritage as set out in the Heritage Act.
 These include monuments, archaeological objects, heritage objects, architectural heritage, flora, fauna, wildlife habitats, landscapes, seascapes, wrecks, geology, heritage gardens and parks and inland waterways.
 Benefit is understood to mean enjoyment, conservation and/or identification and promote may be interpreted as any action that communicates the value and relevance of heritage to a wider audience.

 Projects not considered